Growing Livelihood Opportunities for Women

 GLOW's Approach to Industry Selection

-GLOW used two criteria for selecting the three business models.
+GLOW used two criteria for selecting the business models.

 Overview

-GLOW shortlisted the home healthcare, logistics, and flexi-staffing industries based on three criteria: potential to create large number of jobs, leverages women’s capabilities, and aligns with women’s employment needs.
-We evaluated 18 business models and deprioritized 15 of them, as the employment potential for women or business model viability was unclear.
+GLOW shortlisted logistics and flexi-staffing industries based on three criteria: potential to create large number of jobs, leverages women’s capabilities, and aligns with women’s employment needs.
+We evaluated 18 business models and deprioritized 16 of them, as the employment potential for women or business model viability was unclear.

-Key Insights on Selection of the Three Industries
+Key Insights on Selection of the Two Industries

 - Creating regular jobs for women helps increase women’s participation sustainably as compared to skilling or boosting self-employment